 Senior Lecturer at Manchester Metropolitan University

 Matthew is a Senior Lecturer in Animal Behaviour at Manchester Metropolitan University.
 He has Parkinson’s and is currently a lay member on the Parkinson’s GDG.
 After his diagnosis, Matthew began to design and deliver outreach activities which aimed to improve scientific literacy in the Parkinson’s population.
-That experience then led him to working closely with Parkinson’s UK and other organisations helping to drive forward a range of PPI activities.
+That experience then led him to

 As a NICE Scholar, Matthew will continue this theme by involving current lay members of GDGs in the production of training materials for new lay GDG members.

 Pooja graduated from the University of Sheffield in 2009 and has since gathered a broad experience of clinical medicine across specialist and general medicine firms as a junior doctor.
 She is interested in quality improvement and has completed the Darzi fellowship in Leadership and Clinical Medicine during which she was involved in understanding and improving pan-London relationships in liaison psychiatry so as to improve the quality of care delivered to patients.

 Pooja currently works as a